-Home > WHC > Julia Bindeman Suburban Center Welcomes McLean School
+Home > Blog > WHC > Julia Bindeman Suburban Center Welcomes McLean School

 The new year begins with some exciting news!
 Next fall, Washington Hebrew Congregation will welcome a new tenant to the Julia Bindeman Suburban Center – the McLean School.